milesmcc/personal/content/posts/slicing-pi/index.md

 Let's calculate a slice of pi in your browser.
 (Please forgive the pun.)
 All we need is vanilla JavaScript, math, and a bit of trickery.

 If you're reading this, you almost certainly don't need me to convince you that pi --- the ratio of any circle's circumference to its diameter, π --- is cool.
 It has infinitely many digits, and those digits never repeat.
 Wherever circles appear, pi is nearby.
-The constant isn't limited to geometry, though: it appears in [all sorts of places](https://en.wikipedia.org/wiki/Pi#Role_and_characterizations_in_mathematics) across math, physics, engineering, and other disciplines.
+And the constant isn't limited to geometry: it appears in [all sorts of places](https://en.wikipedia.org/wiki/Pi#Role_and_characterizations_in_mathematics) across math, physics, engineering, and other disciplines.

-There's a decent chance you know the first few digits of pi off the top of your head!
-I can recite around fifteen digits, plus or minus a few depending on the day: `3.14159265358979...`.
-This level of accuracy is good enough for almost all real-world applications (a circle the size of earth would have an error of only a few millimeters), but we can do better.
-We're going to calculate the first `n` digits of pi together using _your_ device.
-(You'll get to choose the value of `n` later.)

 While you won't be breaking the [world record](https://www.guinnessworldrecords.com/world-records/66179-most-accurate-value-of-pi#:~:text=The%20most%20accurate%20value%20of,over%208%20months%20in%20total.) of 50 trillion digits set by Timothy Mullican in early 2020, you'll easily surpass a thousand, and you'll learn about some cool algorithms along the way.
 And if you read to the end, you'll see how we "trick" JavaScript into using `BigInteger`s to reason about pi --- which, as you know, is very much _not_ an integer.

-### History of Pi

-The first written [approximations of pi](https://en.wikipedia.org/wiki/Approximations_of_%CF%80) appeared in Babylon and Egypt, and were accurate to around two base-10 decimal places.
-While that may not sound impressive, consider that correctly estimating pi to two decimal places is at most 0.2% away from the true value!

-By 400 C.E., Chinese mathematicians correctly estimated the first seven digits of pi.
-There wasn't much improvement until the late middle ages, when [John Manchin](https://en.wikipedia.org/wiki/John_Machin) correctly computed the first 100 digits using what we now call Machin's formula:

-$$ {\frac  {\pi }{4}}=4\arctan {\frac  {1}{5}}-\arctan {\frac  {1}{239}} $$

-He then computed the arctangents using a [Taylor series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
-Machin's approach converged to pi far more quickly than other contemporary approaches, making hand-calculation feasible.
-Other mathematicians caught on to his approach, and [Machin-like formulas](https://en.wikipedia.org/wiki/Machin-like_formula) became among the most popular ways of computing pi until computer-driven approaches emerged in the 1950s.

-### The Chudnovsky algorithm

-For our calculation of pi, we'll be focusing on the [Chudnovsky algorithm](https://en.wikipedia.org/wiki/Chudnovsky_algorithm), which the [Chudnovsky brothers](https://en.wikipedia.org/wiki/Chudnovsky_brothers) published in 1988.
-This modern algorithm is quite efficient, and was used for all the most recent world-record calculations of pi (including the 50 trillion digit record set in 2020).
-We won't do anything more than a superficial overview of this algorithm, but here it is in its full glory:

-$$ {\displaystyle {\frac {1}{\pi }}=12\sum _{q=0}^{\infty }{\frac {(-1)^{q}(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(640320\right)^{3q+3/2}}}} $$

-At a glance, you may notice that it is a [hypergeometric series](https://en.wikipedia.org/wiki/Generalized_hypergeometric_function), that it has several mystical constants, and yields the _reciprocal_ of pi.
-If you're curious, a more detailed proof is available [here](https://arxiv.org/abs/1809.00533).
-I'm not even going to pretend to fully understand this algorithm; maybe someday I will, but that day is not today.
-The core idea is that the more terms you include in the sum, the closer you get to pi --- and because this is a hypergeometric series, it approaches pi quite quickly.

-Wikipedia suggests computing pi using an equivalent but more performant form, shown below.

-$$ {\displaystyle {\frac {426880{\sqrt {10005}}}{\pi }}=\sum _{q=0}^{\infty }{\frac {(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(-262537412640768000\right)^{q}}}} $$

-This is the version that we'll be using.
-Building on Arthur Vause's excellent [JavaScript implementation](https://pi-calculator.netlify.app/), I've written a relatively short script that calculates pi to an arbitrary number of digits, updating the output as it goes.
-The part of the output that stays the same as more terms are added are highlighted in bold; this way, you can essentially watch the series converge!
-You can play with it below, then we will explore how it works.

 ### Run it yourself

-Have fun with the interactive calculator below!
-Because I implemented this in pure JavaScript, however, it can get a bit wieldy when working with more than around 100,000 digits --- this behavior is mostly just because it's hard to display that many digits on the page at once!
-Because of this browser overhead that I'm not entirely sure how to bypass, this implementation doesn't strictly follow the asymtotic time complexity of the Chudnovsky algorithm, \\( {\displaystyle O(n\log(n)^{3})} \\).

-**A warning for Firefox users:** Firefox's `BigInteger` implementation tends to overflow at around 100,000 digits.
-If you get wrong results, that's why.
-This may be fixed in a more recent version of Firefox.
-On my computer, Chromium-based browsers are about twice as fast.

-Once the calculation is complete, you'll see a few stats displayed about the computation.
-Note that the calculation times shown _excludes_ throttling, but might include some browser overhead from the throttling (e.g., updating the progress bar and output).
-If you're using this as some kind of benchmark, be sure to set the throttling to `AFAP` (as fast as possible).
+Let's get straight to it.
+Press 'Calculate' and watch the algorithm find pi!
+The flickering numbers are not random, nor are they just for effect --- at each step, you see the algorithm's best attempt at pi (and it gets more and more precise over time).

+You can play with it below, then we'll explore how it works.
+If you're curious about the math, programming, context, and trickery behind this demonstration, be sure to read on.

 <script src="calc.js"></script>